 For example, many companies use both traditional and digital marketing efforts without thinking about how they can complement one another.
 If you’re building a website but only plan on promoting it through radio and print ads, your web developer can use that information to craft a website that better aligns with your other marketing messages.

-If you plan on building a website but don’t know how you’ll drive traffic to it, that’s another useful piece of information.
-Even if you have a limited budget and can’t afford to pay for additional marketing, your web developer or agency should be able to provide useful recommendations that you can use further down the road.
-At the least, they should make it clear to you that your website is just one piece of a much larger strategy, and that it’s a much more effective tool when coupled with other marketing tactics.
+If you plan on building a website but don’t know how you’ll drive traffic to it, that’s also helpful to tell your marketing partner.
+Your web developer or agency should be able to provide useful recommendations that you can use further down the road.

 Your Web Developer Should Build Something Beautiful… And Functional

-Modern marketers constantly espouse the benefits of digital marketing, especially the ability to accurately track performance, but it’s not as easy as it’s made out to be.
-Certain factors are outside of our control, and developers must work closely with clients in order to be properly informed and make the best decisions.
+Ultimately, your marketing efforts should match your organization and be effective for your goals.
+Modern marketers espouse the benefits of digital marketing, but it’s not as easy as it’s made out to be.
+Certain factors are beyond control, and developers must work closely with clients in order to be properly informed and make the best decisions.

 Not everyone is looking to prove the value of their digital efforts in a tangible way.
-You may just want a beautiful website that supplements your sales team and you don’t have the time to think about these more granular details.
-That’s okay.
-But your web developer or agency should strive to build a partnership with you and help you get the most out of your money.
+You may just want a beautiful website that supplements your sales team.
+That’s okay!
+Your web developer or agency partner, however, should strive to build a partnership with you and help you get the most out of your money.
 Anything less is a disservice to you and your clientele.

-At Engenius, our number one priority is to help you reach your business goals.
-That could range from less measurable objectives like building a website that has an accurate portfolio of your work, or more measurable targets like driving traffic to your website in order to acquire a certain number of leads every quarter.
-By digging into the questions above, and many others, we get to the heart of what you need and find the best solution possible for driving revenue for your company.
+At Engenius, our top priority is to help you reach your business goals.
+That could range from less measurable objectives, like building a website that has an accurate portfolio of your work, to more measurable targets, like driving traffic to your website in order to acquire a certain number of leads every quarter.
+By digging into the questions above and many others, we get to the heart of what you need and find the best solution possible for driving revenue for your company.